When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 We at the moment are just some days away from the Winter version of Love Island – the primary of TWO Love Island collection in 2020!

-There’s loads of change (and never a lot change in any respect) because the ITV actuality collection appears to be like to embark on its first winter outing.
+There’s quite a lot of change (and never a lot change in any respect) because the ITV actuality collection seems to embark on its first winter outing.

-Within the change division, there can be a brand new location and a brand new host with South Africa and Laura Whitmore stepping in respectively – however in lots of different methods viewers can count on a lot of the identical from the collection, with fashions and Instagrammers on the lookout for love in a villa within the solar.
+Within the change division, there will probably be a brand new location and a brand new host with South Africa and Laura Whitmore stepping in respectively – however in lots of different methods viewers can anticipate a lot of the identical from the collection, with fashions and Instagrammers searching for love in a villa within the solar.

-So, earlier than we ask “winter to do one,” right here’s all the things it’s worthwhile to know concerning the upcoming collection of Love Island on ITV2 together with who’s rumoured to be going down, learn how to watch it and what we’d count on from the present on a brand new continent…
+So, earlier than we ask “winter to do one,” right here’s every part you might want to know concerning the upcoming collection of Love Island on ITV2 together with who’s rumoured to be happening, find out how to watch it and what we’d anticipate from the present on a brand new continent…

 When is Winter Love Island on TV?